-Simply rip open the wrapper from the serrated edge, and carefully avoid your fingernails from touching it, even teeth or jewelry can potentially damage the condom.
+Condoms are the best way to have safer sex, but do you know how to use condom correctly?
+Simply rip open the wrapper from the serrated edge, and carefully avoid your fingernails from touching it, even teeth or jewellery can potentially damage the condom.

 Next step is to check which way it rolls, inside or the outside.
 If you're doubtful, gently blow air into the condom and you’ll see it unroll, this will make it easier for you to see the right way round.